-Students in Unique Situations: Tips for Completing the 2021-22 Free Application for Federal Student Aid (FAFSA®)
+Students in Unique Situations: Tips for Completing the 2022-23 Free Application for Federal Student Aid (FAFSA®)

-Questions on the 2021-22 FAFSA that may cause difficulty for students in unique situations, such as wards of the court or foster youth, are listed below.
+Questions on the 2022-23 FAFSA that may cause difficulty for students in unique situations, such as wards of the court or foster youth, are listed below.
 Question and Step numbers refer to the paper FAFSA.
-Please note that some questions on the paper FAFSA do not appear on the FOTW Worksheet.
-Answering yes to any question in Step Three on the FAFSA means that you will be treated as an independent student and will not need to provide parental information on the FAFSA.
+Please note that some questions on the paper FAFSA do not appear on the FAFSA on the Web Worksheet.
+Answering yes to any question in Step Three on the FAFSA means that you are an independent student and will not need to provide parental information on the FAFSA.